Minep/lunaix-os/lunaix-os/scripts/build-tools/README.lconfig.md

 > usage: `Groups` and `Terms`

 A component can be marked to be hidden thus prevent it from displayed by the configuration tool, it does not affect the visibility in the code.

-If the decorated target is a group, then it is inheritated by all it's subordinates.
+If the decorated target is a group, then it is inherited by all it's subordinates.

 ```py
 @hidden